audienceproject/spark-dynamodb/README.md

 ## News

+* 2021-01-28: Added option `inferSchema=false` which is useful when writing to a table with many columns
 * 2020-07-23: Releasing version 1.1.0 which supports Spark 3.0.0 and Scala 2.12.
 Future releases will no longer be compatible with Scala 2.11 and Spark 2.x.x.
 * 2020-04-28: Releasing version 1.0.4.
 Includes support for assuming AWS roles through custom STS endpoint (credits @jhulten).
 * 2020-04-09: We are releasing version 1.0.3 of the Spark+DynamoDB connector.
 Added option to `delete` records (thank you @rhelmstetter).
 Fixes (thank you @juanyunism for #46).